-Autologous Chondrocyte Implantation - ChondroCelect
+Autologous Chondrocyte Implantation - CoDon Spherox

-ChondroCelect is a cell-based medicinal product for use in autologous chondrocyte implantation in which cells are taken from the patient's own knee, multiplied to reach a large quantity, and then re-implanted at the site of the defect.
-ChondroCelect is indicated for the repair of single symptomatic cartilage defects of the femoral condyle of the knee (International Cartilage Repair Society grades III or IV) in adults.
+Spherox is a cell-based medicinal product for use in autologous chondrocyte implantation in which cells are taken from the patient's own knee, multiplied to reach a large quantity, and then re-implanted at the site of the defect.
+Spherox is indicated for the repair of single symptomatic cartilage defects of the femoral condyle of the knee (International Cartilage Repair Society grades III or IV) in adults.

-Treatment with ChondroCelect comprises a two-step surgical procedure.
+Treatment with Spherox comprises a two-step surgical procedure.
 In the first step, a cartilage biopsy is obtained arthroscopically from healthy articular cartilage from a lesser-weight bearing area of the patient's knee.
-Chondrocytes, the cells that produce and maintain the cartilage matrix, are isolated from the biopsy, expanded in vitro through a process based on cell characterisation, and delivered as a suspension for implantation in the same patient.
-ChondroCelect can be delivered nine weeks from the day of biopsy.
+Chondrocytes, the cells that produce and maintain the cartilage matrix, are isolated from the biopsy, expanded in vitro through a process based on cell characterisation, which form a ball of cells and the matrix they produce.
+These are then delivered by a second keyhole surgery operation as a suspension of spheoids for implantation in the same patient.
+Spherox can be delivered 4 to 8 weeks from the day of biopsy.